How Micro-Marketing Can Get Big Results for Your Business

 So, you know the benefits.
 But what are the potential downsides?
 Here are the top three:

 - Higher Cost Per Acquisition.
 While you are allocation much less of your advertising budget to the campaign, you are also targeting much fewer people than a macro-marketing campaign.
-This, in turn, can cause the average cost of getting a new customer to go up.
+It, in turn, can cause the average cost of getting a new customer to go up.

 - Possibility of Missing the Target.
 As mentioned earlier, the shotgun approach of a macro-campaign is going to mean you will hit far more people than with a sniper’s bullet.
 Micro-marketing campaigns are super-targeted…and that means it can be harder to score a bullseye.

 - Time-Consuming.
-Micro-marketing campaigns take time to develop, and even more time to plant roots and spread beyond the initial target.
+Micro-marketing campaigns take time to develop, and even more, time to plant roots and spread beyond the initial target.
 Be prepared to spend more time developing and maintaining a loyal customer base.
 But mighty oaks from little acorns grow.

 How Uber Used Micro-Marketing to Achieve Unprecedented Growth